particle-iot/docs/src/content/guide/how-to-build-a-product/certification.md

 Any host product incorporating the Photon/P0 or P1 modules does not require additional testing or authorization for the Wi-Fi transmitter as long as:
 - An antenna of the same type **and** equal or lesser gain to the antenna used for certification is used on the product.
-- Any restrictions found in the grands are followed in the OEM's end product integration of Particle hardware.
+- Any restrictions found in the grants are followed in the OEM's end product integration of Particle hardware.

 The Photon/P0 and P1 modules were certified with antennas of the following gain:
 - **Photon/P0 Module**: Chip antenna (1.3dBi), external antenna (2.15dBi)